libvscan has bad _msg dependency

 This on its own is not sufficient to cause the build failure seen above.
 When building the _msg target in $(SRC)/Makefile, it will descend into lib/ and run the target.
 However, there we explicitly ignore dependencies when running _msg and use the -nodepend variants.
 As a result it will always descend and because this is in parallel with the other install tasks, it's not hard for us to end up in a situation where due to the earlier bug, and the lack of a link against libnsl due to illumos#9673, that we then fail.

-Updated by Jason King almost 3 years ago
+Updated by Jason King about 4 years ago

 I suppose the original build failure message might be useful to have as well (ECAFFEINE :P):